International Student Update: Test to Release

 - Keep a copy of your test certificate and proof of payment.

-- In January the University will confirm details of how to claim your refund of the cost of the test.
+- How to claim your refund of the cost of the test.

 - We will provide further information on our webpages, including details of how to access support if you are a student at our Dubai Campus.